3lackrukh/atlas-softy-pinko-docker/README.md

 ## Repository Details
 - **GitHub Repository**: atlas-softy-pinko-docker
 - **Directory Structure**: Each task will have its own directory under the root of the repository.

+---

+By aligning the text with the rest of the document, you can avoid unintentional code block formatting in your Markdown documents.